Convergent Hahn Series and Tropical Geometry of Higher Rank

 \begin{example} For the bivariate linear polynomial $f = x_1 + tx_2 + t^2u \in \LL[x_1,x_2]$ its rank two tropical hypersurface is the following subset of $(\TT_2)^2$.

-Recall that ``$\leq$'' and ``$\geq$'' refers to the lexicographic ordering.
+Recall that \enquote{$\leq$} and \enquote{$\geq$} refers to the lexicographic ordering.
 Due to this ordering, $\tropvariety_2(f)$ is not closed in the Euclidean topology.
-For example, consider the sequence of points $(2,1;1 + c_k,0)$ where $c_k \rightarrow 0$ is a null sequence of positive reals.
-Each of these points are contained in $\tropvariety_2(f)$ but its limit $(2,1;1,0)$ is not. \end{example}
+For example, consider the sequence of points

+where $c_k \rightarrow 0$ is a null sequence of positive reals.
+Each of these points are contained in $\tropvariety_2(f)$ but its limit is not. \end{example}

-Example \ref{ex:rank+two+hypersurface} highlights that rank two tropical hypersurfaces are not closed in the Euclidean topology, therefore they do not have the structure of a polyhedral complex as rank one tropical hypersurfaces do.
-However, we can consider polyhedral-like structures with respect to the lex-order topology on~$\TT_2$.
+Example \ref{ex:rank+two+hypersurface} highlights that rank two tropical hypersurfaces are not closed in the Euclidean topology.
+Thus they do not have the structure of a polyhedral complex as rank one tropical hypersurfaces do.
+Instead, we can consider polyhedral-like structures with respect to the lex-order topology on~$\TT_2$.

 We recall the following notions from \cite{FosterRanganathan:2016degeneration,FosterRanganathan:2016hahn}.
 There is a natural pairing \eqref{eq:pairing} which arises from considering the abelian group $\TT_2$ as a $\ZZ$-module.
 A \emph{lex-halfspace} in ${(\TT_2)}^d$ is a set of the form